Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Abstract

 \section{Abstract}

-In this paper, we explore the Joule-Thomson expansion (JTE) process for the Einstein-Power-Young-Mills (EPYM) and the AdS Kerr Sen (AKS) black holes.
-We study the effect of free parameters on the Joule-Thomson coefficient (JTC), the inversion curve, and the $T_i^{min}/T_{c}$.
-The isenthalpic curves of the AKS black hole show cooling or heating behavior depending on the inversion curve, which is affected by the mass and the parameters $b$ and $a$ of the black hole.
-If we assume the parameter $b$ to be zero, the results reduce to the Kerr–AdS black holes\cite{48}.
-In \cite{36,36.1}, for the Einstein–Power–Yang–Mills AdS black hole with $q>1$ and $n=2$, the $T_i^{min}/T_{c}$ is $1/2$.
-But in this paper, for the AdS-Maxwell-power-Yang-Mills black hole, when $q>1$, the $T_i^{min}/T_{c}$ is almost equal to $1/2$ for the increase of Maxwell's charge $C$, and when $q=1/2$, the $T_i^{min}/T_{c}$ is equal to $1/2$ for all values of $C$.
-Also, when $1/2<q<1$, the $T_i^{min}/T_{c}$ is close to the value of $1/2$, and finally when $0<q<1/2$, the values of $T_i^{min}/T_{c}$ move away from the value of $1/2$, that is, they become smaller.
-For the AKS black hole, we found that for free parameters $a=0.00951$ and $b=0.00475$, the $T_i^{min}/T_{c}$ is almost $1/2$.
-Finally, we compare our findings with others in the literature and summarize our results in Tables 1-5.\\\\ Keywords: JTE, AdS-Maxwell-power-Yang-Mills black holes, AdS Kerr Sen black holes
+In this paper, we study the Joule-Thomson Expansion (JTE) process for two types of black holes: AdS-Einstein–Maxwell-Power-Yang–Mills (AEMPYM) and AdS-Kerr-Sen (AKS).
+Our study focuses on understanding how various parameters influence the Joule-Thomson Coefficient (JTC), the inversion curve, and the ratio of minimum inversion temperature to critical temperature.
+For the AKS black hole, we observe that the isenthalpic curves can exhibit either cooling or heating behavior.
+This behavior is determined by the inversion curve, which is affected by the black hole's mass and specific parameters such as $b$ (parameter signifies the ionic charge of the black hole) and $a$ (rotation parameter).
+In the case of the AEMPYM black hole, our findings reveal that the ratio of minimum inversion temperature to critical temperature approaches a specific value as Maxwell's charge increases.
+This ratio remains constant for certain parameter values, while it varies for others.
+Specifically, when the parameter $q$ (real positive parameter of AEMPYM black hole) is greater than 1, the ratio is almost equal to 1/2 as Maxwell's charge (C) increases.
+When q equals 1/2, the ratio is exactly 1/2 for all values of (C).
+For values of (q) between 1/2 and 1, the ratio is close to 1/2, and for values of (q) between 0 and 1/2, the ratio decreases, moving away from 1/2.
+For the AKS black hole, we find that specific parameter values, such as (a = 0.00951) and (b = 0.00475 ), yield a ratio of minimum inversion temperature to a critical temperature that is approximately 1/2.
+This consistency across different parameter values highlights the robustness of our findings.
+Finally, we compare our results with those reported in the existing literature, providing a comprehensive summary in detailed tables.
+This comparison not only validates our findings but also situates them within the broader context of black hole thermodynamics and the Joule-Thomson effect.\\\\ Keywords; Joule-Thomson expansion, AdS-Maxwell-power-Yang-Mills black holes, AdS-Kerr-Sen black holes\\\\ Corresponding author; Saeed Noori Gashti